 Like many Australians, Sue fell in love with the flat face and pointed ears of the French bulldog.
 "Frenchies", along with the bug-eyed, squishy-faced pug and burly British bulldog, are part of what are known as brachycephalic breeds, which are growing in popularity as the "it" dog to own right now.

 Brachycephalic means "short headed" and is the result of breeding for specific and distinctive physical traits.
 Apart from certain bulldogs, other common brachycephalic dog breeds include:

 - Boston terriers

-King Charles spaniels
+- King Charles spaniels

 Some cat breeds, including the Himalayan, Persian and British shorthair, are also brachycephalic.

-Louey as a puppy.
+Louey as a puppy